Dulcy Singer

-Dulcy Singer is an American television producer, who served as executive producer for Sesame Street from 1980–1993, previously she had worked on that series on a television special called Christmas Eve on Sesame Street in 1978.
+Dulcy Singer (born November 11, 1933) is an American television producer, who served as executive producer for Sesame Street from 1980–1993, previously she had worked on that series on a television special called Christmas Eve on Sesame Street in 1978.
 For many years, in the closing credits sequence of Sesame Street, her name usually appeared first.

 Education

 She received her B.A. in English literature from Mount Holyoke College in 1955.